Glycine: The 20¢-a-Dose Amino Acid Nobody's Getting Rich Off Of

 ↓ Sleep latency

-3 g of glycine before bed shortened the time to fall asleep and to reach deep (slow-wave) sleep, and improved subjective sleep quality — on actual sleep-lab (polysomnography) measures.
+3 g of glycine before bed shortened the time to fall asleep and to reach deep (slow-wave) sleep, and improved subjective sleep quality — on actual sleep-lab (polysomnography) measures, in Japanese volunteers.

 Better next day